 • Rochester is the 5th poorest city in the country

 • Rochester is the 2nd poorest among comparably-sized cities

 Addressing the root causes of poverty has become a clear focus among our local government, school district, business community, community funders and service providers.

-On January 29, join Professor Peter Edelman, one of the nation’s foremost authorities on poverty, and a panel of local service providers for a conversation examining our nation’s challenges in addressing poverty.
+On January 29, Professor Peter Edelman, one of the nation’s foremost authorities on poverty, and a panel of local service providers discussed our nation’s challenges in addressing poverty.

 Peter B. Edelman

 Author, “So Rich, So Poor: Why It’s So Hard to End Poverty in America”

 Co-Director, Joint Degree in Law and Public Policy; Faculty Director, Center on Poverty, Inequality & Public Policy; Professor of Law A.B., LL.B., Harvard